RichardKelley/richardkelley.github.io/videos.md

 ### ROS-based Autonomous Vehicle Visualization

-<p>One of my goals in developing a self-driving car software stack was
+<p>My Artemis platform was initially inspired by Baidu's Apollo
-to make the system depend on ROS as much as possible.
-My team ran into difficulties with certain parts of ROS almost immediately, particularly around data management and visualization.
+framework.
+However, the Apollo framework moved away from ROS and relied on custom middleware for critical components.
+One of my goals in developing a self-driving car software stack was to minimize dependencies outside of the ROS ecosystem as much as possible.
+But my team ran into difficulties with certain parts of ROS almost immediately, particularly around data management and visualization.
 The video below shows some of the difficulty of using ROS bags with the RVIZ visualizer.
-My experience led me to develop tools for data processing and visualization that could deal with the volume of data generated by a self-driving car.</p>
+To overcome the shortcomings of ROS, I developed tools for data processing and visualization that could successfully deal with the large volume of data generated by a self-driving car.</p>

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MsfpRpnVhpE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>